What Can I Expect During my Appointment?

 What if I Need More Lactation Help After the Initial Appointment?

 We call our patients for a follow-up within a few days to one week of the appointment.
+Patients are welcome to call with questions after they have been seen.
 We’re also available to schedule a follow-up consult if you need.

 What if I Have a Question About a Medication and Breastfeeding?

 The Drugs and Lactation Database (LactMed) is a website recommended by the American Academy of Pediatrics to research the impact of medications on breastfeeding.
 You can also download a free app for your smart phone.